How To Lead Inside the Box When There are No Lines

 Try using phrases like these as needed:

 — Thank you so much for sharing.
-As we transition to the next question, let’s take a look at the second one in your notes…
+As we move on, let’s take a look at this question in your notes…

 — That seems like a truly difficult situation.
 Can we stop and pray right now?
 (This ends the sharing, engages connection and allows for care to happen as a follow-up.)